-2.8 Section 2.3.1 of the Instrument requires a mutual fund to post its fund facts document to the website of the mutual fund, the mutual fund's family or the manager of the mutual fund, as applicable.
-A fund facts document should remain on the website at least until the next fund facts document for the mutual fund is posted.
-A fund facts document must be displayed in an easily visible and accessible location on the website.
+2.8 Section 2.3.1 of the Instrument requires a mutual fund to post its fund facts document on its designated website.
+A fund facts document should remain on the designated website at least until the next fund facts document for the mutual fund is posted.
+A fund facts document must be displayed in an easily visible and accessible location on the designated website.
 It should also be presented in a format that is convenient for both reading online and printing on paper.